PRESIDENT | CEO

 Laura Humphries joined Beyond in 2010 as Director of Communications.

-Prior to joining, she ran her own software solutions business and worked in international sales.
-She has led prayer teams among UPGs and served in leadership roles at UK ministries, including the Salisbury Food Bank, Middle East Media, and Elam Ministries.
+Prior to joining, she ran her own business and worked in international sales.
+She has led prayer teams among UPGs and served in leadership roles at other UK ministries.

 Born and raised near Atlanta, she attended Emory University with majors in Russian and International Studies.
 She is married to Rob, a British national, and lives in England.